arielherself/espresso/README.md

 The group is worried about falling demand.
 Expensive energy has led to [cuts in consumption](https://te.arielherself.xyz/europe/2022/09/03/the-g7-plans-to-cap-russian-oil-prices).
 China’s covid and property woes, and rising interest rates around the world, augur global recession.
 And the [strong dollar](https://te.arielherself.xyz/finance-and-economics/2022/09/08/why-the-dollar-is-strong-and-why-that-is-a-problem), in which oil prices are denominated, makes the black stuff harder to afford outside of America.

 The actual [supply of oil](https://te.arielherself.xyz/finance-and-economics/three-big-uncertainties-cloud-the-oil-market/21808307) is likely to decline by much less than the target reduction suggests.
 This is because most OPEC oil producers already pump less oil than their quotas allow them to.
-But markets still reckon it will make a difference: since late September, when rumours of cuts began swirling, the price of oil has jumped by 11%.
+But markets still reckon it will make a difference: since late September, when rumours of cuts began swirling, the price of oil jumped by about 10%.

 ## Picking up the bill for Ian